SL2 homomorphic hash functions: Worst case to average case reduction and short collision search: Introduction

 Finally, in Appendix \ref{apx:nopali} we prove that palindromic collisions, as exploited by Grassl et al.~\cite{GIMS11} in their efficient attack for $q$ even, do not exist for arbitrary $q$, based on the same natural generating sets.

-The running time of all algorithms studied in this paper is measured by the number of multiplications of elements of $\SL{q}$.
 We mention, here only, that the memory required by our algorithm can be made negligible, using distinguished points as in \cite[$\S{6}$]{PQTZ09}.
 All of our estimations are supported by extensive computer experiments.
 When we are interested in estimating the involved constants, we use $\lg$, the logarithm in base $2$, instead of $\log$.
-The operator $|~|$ means: absolute value when applied to a real number, cardinality when applied to a set, and bitlength when applied to a bitstring.
+The operator $|~|$ means: absolute value when applied to a real number, cardinality when applied to a set, determinant when applied to a matrix, and bitlength when applied to a bitstring.